IoannisKaldiris/Discord-Bot/README.md

-# Raid Bot — Discord Community & Raid Coordinator (Showcase)
+# Discord Bot — Discord Community Developer

 A modular Discord bot built in Python for **raid coordination** and **community management**.
 This repository is a **showcase** of the system I designed and implemented.
 It intentionally excludes the proprietary implementation to protect the project’s originality.